Lansinoh Moms' Club

 While you may be physically responsible for nursing, partners are critical to breastfeeding success.

 Most partners, friends, and family members are desperately looking for opportunities to help, but feel a little lost on where to begin.
-Here are 10 ways they can help you out.
+Here are 10 ways they can help you out and bond with baby.

 - Really the only thing your partner can't do is breastfeed.
 Everything else – from comforting crying babies to playing to changing diapers — is a win, win, win: rewarding for the baby, satisfying for partners, and a great help to mom.